Take Action During Open Enrollment

 Member ID Cards

-You’ll receive new member ID cards at your home address from your Medica medical plan and Delta Dental plan.
-The Prime Therapeutics pharmacy program will send new member ID cards only if you’re a new enrollee or if you changed coverage levels or plan options.
+You’ll receive new member ID cards at your home address from your Medica medical plan and the Prime Therapeutics pharmacy plan.
+Delta Dental will send new member ID cards only if you’re a new enrollee or if you changed coverage levels or plan options.

 Verifying Dependent Eligibility